Cigarettes. Piled up.

 Why am I smoking?
 I've smoked two packets through while on this case and I've barely scratched the paint.

-This car is making a beeline for the river and if I don't pull the door off soon then it'll slip through my fingers.
-Another mess spinning down the drain, taking all of my dough with it.
+car is making a beeline for the river and if I don't pull the door off

 Soggy bread.

-It must've slipped off my desk when I slipped away and landed in the puddle.
-Roof's dripping, should get that looked at.
-Passed out?
-I'm not sure.
+must've slipped off my desk when I slipped away and landed in the

 I can smell whiskey.
 It's me?
 Probably the reason for my current state.